How to Recognize and Manage Anxiety in Children

 Am I too emotional?
 Is that person following me home from school?
 What if my mom or brother gets hurt, or I get hurt?
 I hope my teacher doesn’t call on me in front of the class.
 What if my friends don’t like me anymore?

 These are normal worries a lot of children have.
-But when they ask these questions repeatedly, have outbursts of emotions, or even get shy around other people, when should you consider if they’re experiencing intense anxiety?
+But when they ask these questions repeatedly, have emotional outbursts, or even get shy around other people, should you consider that intense anxiety?
 How can you teach them how to cope with their emotions?

 How many children does anxiety affect?